 The fact is, however, not only are there well-documented experiments, with successful results on record to boot, there are also a wealth of credible claims of the implementation of this knowledge and technology on the world’s population in general.

 Just for one moment, think how “easy” it is for a hypnotist to control the actions and perceptions of people.
-Many of us know someone who have been hypnotized.
+Many of us know someone who has been hypnotized.
 All attest to the strange notion that they are not in control of themselves, their thoughts or even their actions.
 If this takes place for entertainment purposes, imagine what takes place at military and intelligence levels.
 In private and away from the public eye no less.

 Indeed, it evokes the question, how many of our thoughts are truly our own, and how many are subliminal implants?
 As chilling a thought as it might be, is there ever really a way for us to truly ever know?